CONTACT US ABOUT THIS CRUISE

 Monday, Day 2 Amilly to Montbouy

 This morning we cruise through wooded countryside and past the old Bardin water mill, to reach our mooring in Montbouy.
-After lunch, we visit the privately-owned Château de La Bussière, known as the ‘Fishermen’s Castle’, with its wonderful ornamental and vegetable gardens, where we enjoy a cooking demonstration with the barge chef using seasonal produce from the gardens.
+After lunch, we visit the privately-owned Château de La Bussière, known as the ‘Fishermen’s Castle’, with its wonderful ornamental and vegetable gardens, where we enjoy a cooking demonstration with the barge chef using seasonal produce.
 Dinner on board.

 Today we immerse ourselves in the world of Impressionist art.
 We start with a short walking tour of Moret-sur-Loing, famous for its association with the Impressionist painter Alfred Sisley and see several of his most famous scenes before continuing to the Chateau home of Rosa Bonheur.
 Rosa Bonheur was the most celebrated female artist of the 19th Century; a pioneer in a man’s world and a champion of women’s rights.
 Her best-known paintings are of animal scenes including one of Buffalo Bill on horseback which prompted an enduring friendship between the two.
 We take lunch in the private salon of the chateau before joining the present owner for a tour and to hear more about the history of this remarkable lady and view some of her works.
 Later, we enjoy an afternoon cruise past the Rogny lock flight to La Gazonne, a beautiful rural mooring surrounded by lakes and ponds that provide water for the workings of the Canal de Briare.
 Dinner on board.